The Real Housewives of Beverly Hills season 14

 The fourteenth season of The Real Housewives of Beverly Hills, an American reality television series, aired on Bravo from November 19, 2024, to April 15, 2025, and was primarily filmed in Beverly Hills, California.

 The season focuses on the personal and professional lives of Kyle Richards, Erika Girardi, Dorit Kemsley, Garcelle Beauvais, Sutton Stracke and Bozoma Saint John, with Kathy Hilton and Jennifer Tilly appearing as friends of the housewives.

 The season's executive producers are Alex Baskin, Darren Ward, Maryam Jahanbin, Lucilla D'Agostino, Jen McClure, Joseph Ferraro, and Andy Cohen.

-This season marked the final appearance of Garcelle Beauvais.
+Following the conclusion of the season, Beauvais announced her departure from the franchise.

 Cast

 In March 2024, Annemarie Wiley announced her departure from the series.
 In April 2024, Crystal Kung Minkoff announced her departure.
 In May 2024, it was announced that Kyle Richards, Erika Girardi, Dorit Kemsley, Garcelle Beauvais and Sutton Stracke would be returning for the fourteenth season alongside new housewife Bozoma Saint John and friends of the housewives Kathy Hilton and Jennifer Tilly.
 Camille Grammer and Faye Resnick also made guest appearances during the season.